 Under the guidance of Lanfranc, a Benedictine monk who was Archbishop of Canterbury, Margaret reformed the church in Scotland and was known for her charity and work for the poor.
 Margaret died in 1093 and was canonised by Pope Innocent IV in 1251.
 Pope Clement X made her patroness of Scotland.
 As charitable people of Scottish ancestry founded the College, it is easy to see why they named the College after St Margaret.

-St Margaret’s College is one of five independent colleges for University of Otago students.
-The remaining ten colleges are owned and operated by the University of Otago.
+St Margaret’s College is one of four independent colleges for University of Otago students.
+The remaining eleven colleges are owned and operated by the University of Otago.
 St Margaret’s is formally affiliated with the University.

 The motto of the College is "altiora in votis", which can be translated as "set your heart on higher things.”